Understand Everything & Speak Without Thinking

 So, if you want to improve your French to an advanced C1 level, here is what you should do:

 - Study with level-appropriate audio to challenge your understanding.

 As I explained in paragraph 1, be aware of the difference between watching passively and studying.
 Read my step-by-step tips on how to study with movies for example.

-You can use YouTube videos, if you find some at the right level.
+You can use YouTube videos if you find some at the right level.
 However, if you study with a material that is too challenging, you’ll get discouraged.
-I suggest you take a look at my À Moi Paris audiobooks: levels 6, 7 and 8 will be perfect to train for C1.
+I suggest you take a look at my À Moi Paris Method – Upper Intermediate and Advanced which will be perfect to train for C1.